Babak Azizzadeh, M.D., F.A.C.S.

 Idiopathic (Bell’s palsy)

 Surgical intervention for facial paralysis can be divided into static and dynamic reanimation.
 Dynamic reanimation can be further subdivided into “volitional” and “spontaneous” reanimation.
-Volitional dynamic reanimation requires the patient to be conscious about moving the face whereas spontaneous reanimation does not.
-Static surgical procedures only improve patient’s symmetry at rest and technically do not reanimate the face.
+Volitional dynamic reanimation requires the patient to be conscious about moving the face, whereas spontaneous reanimation does not.
+Static surgical procedures only improve a patient’s facial symmetry at rest and technically do not reanimate the face.